Christopher R. Hill: US relationship with China

-Reputation in East Asia
+Reputation in South Korea

 Hill set a new precedent by closely approaching South Korea's contemporary culture and society.
 He was the first U.S. ambassador to pay respects at Gwangju's Mangwoldong May 18 National Cemetery for thousands of civilians who stood up for democracy and the hundreds who were massacred by the then-military government in May 1980.
 Many South Koreans suspected that the U.S. government allowed the attack, and no senior U.S. official had ever visited Mangwoldong before.
 According to Tami Overby, a senior official with the American Chamber of Commerce in South Korea, Hill served the shortest term in her 18 years of living in Seoul but had the most impact.

 Relations with New Zealand

 In May 2006, Hill described the New Zealand's 1985 anti-nuclear legislation as "a relic", and signaled that the US wanted a closer defence relationship with New Zealand.
 He also praised New Zealand's involvement in Afghanistan and reconstruction in Iraq.
 "Rather than trying to change each other's minds on the nuclear issue...
 I think we should focus on things we can make work", Hill said adding that the US would not demand to "put ships back into New Zealand."